CTSI KL2 Scholars Program

 Professional Effort Devoted to the Program and Source of Funding

 Generally, 75% of a Scholar's full-time professional effort must be devoted to the KL2 award for the training and clinical research activities.
 The 75% effort is based on the entire amount of time worked in a typical week, and should include proportionate amounts of normal weekday time.
 The remaining 25% effort can be divided among other clinical, administrative, and teaching activities that are consistent with the proposed goals of the KL2 award.

-Sources of support for the 75% effort include the CTSI for amounts up to $85,000 per year (plus accompanying benefits), and the department of the K scholar for the remainder of the 75% effort (the salary gap), as needed.
-In addition, while federal grants and contracts may not be used for salary support of KL2 scholars (except in the final two years of K funding, as noted below), other intramural and non-federal extramural sources may be used for this purpose.
+Sources of support for the 75% KL2 effort include the CTSI KL2 grant for amounts up to $85,000 per year (plus accompanying benefits), and the department of the KL2 scholar for any remaining gap between $85,000 and 75% of the salary of the scholar (the salary gap), as well as the remaining 25% of the scholar's salary.
+Note that NIH rules prohibit KL2 scholars from receiving salary support from other federal grants and contracts (except in the final two years of K funding, as noted below); however, other intramural and non-federal extramural grant sources may be used for this purpose.
 Scholars who acquire non-federal sources of funds that are appropriate for this use, such as foundation career development grants, may reasonably be expected by their department to allocate part of the award to help cover their salary gaps.

 The NIH has a specific policy on receiving concurrent support as a PI of an NIH R01 and a K Career Development Award in the last two years of a K, which can be reviewed here.

 Formal training in a rigorous and comprehensive clinical research program is imperative for establishing independence as a clinical investigator and a secondary degree in a clinical research-related field is an important attribute.